nikxo/NXsend/README.md

   ```bash
   python Serv.py
   ```
-- you must first modify the IP and the port in `Serv.py` and `Database.py` so that it corresponds to the IP of the machine used as well as a free port (otherwise an error will occur).
+- You must first modify the IP and the port in `Serv.py` and `Database.py` so that it corresponds to the IP of the machine used as well as a free port (otherwise an error will occur).

 ## Starting the Client GUI
 To launch the graphical user interface for the client: